 My mindset in times like that is me getting some level of clarity and feeling like I have found a way to cope, and I want to capture it and say to anyone who might feel similarly that they're not the only one, that it's possible to get through it, that it doesn't mean you're broken or will never be happy again.
 But what do I know?
 Honestly, it's more of a pep talk to myself.

-Mostly, for me, coping with depression consists of enduring some bit of misery and finding other ways to feel like life is worth living while it gnaws away at me, but it eventually lifts away.
+Mostly, for me, coping with depression consists of enduring some bit of misery and finding other ways to feel like life is worth living while it gnaws away at me, but it eventually lifts and passes.
 The thing about announcing to the world, after hiding away and retreating, is the implicit expectation of a reaction, when honestly, for me anyway, nobody else's reaction helps me.
 It's an inside illness that we either learn to manage or we don't.
 We either find ways to cope with it... or we don't.
 Other people can't fix it for us.
 They can't live our lives for us and make it go away.
 It really doesn't work like that.
 When I truly need help, I have a therapist I call and she helps me help myself.

 And, that is the point of Wil Wheaton's story: he had an extra problem of shame that prevented him from getting help and tools to cope with it, and that shame made it all so much worse.
 I get it, in that yeah, I put this out here, but I'm not posting it to Facebook, or on LinkedIn, y'know?
 I am, in fact, not really proud of it, but I'm not so ashamed that I can't admit I have this issue, and feelings of shame don't stop me from continuing to learn how to manage it or reaching out when things are very dire.
 That's probably a pretty crucial pivot point for anyone who does struggle with it.
 I can see how that might be a deciding factor whether someone functions and makes it through... or doesn't.